So Here's the Scoop...

 Here’s what this Customer has to Say

-Why Should You Have Your Inventory Online?
+Why Should You Post Your Inventory to eCommerce Sites?

 - Consumers are buying online.
 Online holiday sales jumped 13.9% in 2014, when compared with online sales from 2013.
 43% of online buyers begin pre-purchase research in a retail store, on a website or in a catalog.